 7. Cannon Beach, OR

 Oregon’s coastline is littered with photogenic sea stacks and Cannon Beach’s Haystack Rock is one of the most famous.
 Being on the West Coast means sunset is the best time of day for you to photograph the rocks, ocean and beach right there in the heart of the small town.
-We enjoyed a dramatic sunset with lots of clouds.
+We enjoyed a dramatic sunset on the beach with lots of clouds glowing at dusk.

 8. Death Valley, CA